hwdsl2/docker-ipsec-vpn-server/README.md

 ### Use alternative DNS servers

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
-If another DNS provider is preferred, define both `VPN_DNS_SRV1` and `VPN_DNS_SRV2` in your `vpn.env`, then follow instructions above to re-create the Docker container.
+If another DNS provider is preferred, define both `VPN_DNS_SRV1` and `VPN_DNS_SRV2` in your `env` file, then follow instructions above to re-create the Docker container.
 For example, if you wish to use [Cloudflare's DNS service](https://1.1.1.1/):

 ```
 VPN_DNS_SRV1=1.1.1.1